fuston05/the_shoppies/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Run This Project Locally
+- Must have node installed
 - clone the repo to your local machine (git clone <github_url>)
 - cd into the project directory
-- run 'npm install' to install dependencies.
+- run 'npm install' in your bash terminal to install dependencies.
-- run 'npm start' to run the app
+- run 'npm start' in your bash terminal to run the app

 ## Available Scripts